mongodb-developer/SemanticKernel_With_CSharp_And_Atlas/Readme.md

 There are a few things to note around names:

-1. Your search index name inside Atlas when [creating a Vector Search Index](https://www.mongodb.com/docs/atlas/atlas-vector-search/create-index/) must be named 'default'.
-The default in the UI is 'vector_index' so be sure to change it at creation.
-2. The field that Semantic Kernel uses for embeddings must be called 'embedding'.
+1. The field that Semantic Kernel uses for embeddings must be called 'embedding'.
 For this reason, there is a method in ```program.cs``` called ```FetchAndSaveMovieDocuments``` that will grab a custom number of documents from the sample_mflix database movies collection and save them to the memory store.
 This will generate the embeddings in a field called embedding while also saving them to a new collection in your Atlas cluster.

 ## Running the application